Patrick14Trani/MOTW-Character-Creator/Locations/places/The Gates.md

 ## Portal to Hell

 ## About
-The Gates is a large city which houses the towering portal to hell.
+The Gates is a large city which houses the towering portal to [[Hell]].
 The place is rife with [[Satanism]]and illegal demons. [[DBI]] is based in this city and does whatever it can to battle those it can't control.
 The place is basically a warzone.
 This place is also the capital of [[Demonia]].

 ## Other Notes